 Mr. Lebovitz is the chair of Dechert’s firm-wide lawyer hiring committee and previously served as partner responsible for associate development.
 From 2000 to 2005, he served as chair of the firm’s business and technology practice group.

 Mr. Lebovitz joined Dechert in July 1999 as a partner in the Philadelphia office following three years as the general counsel of a national, publicly traded, physician practice management company.

 In the last few years alone, Mr. Lebovitz has advised on a wide range of transactions, including:

-- FS Investment Corporation, FS Energy & Power Fund and FS Investment Corporation II, three business development companies, in connection with their continuous offerings of US$2.6 billion, US$1.5 billion and US$2 billion, respectively, of their common stock.
+- FS Investment Corporation, FS Energy & Power Fund, FS Investment Corporation II, FS Investment Corporation III, and FS Investment Corporation IV, five business development companies, in connection with their continuous offerings of US$2.6 billion, US$1.5 billion, US$2 billion, US$4 billion and US$2.6 billion, respectively, of their common stock.